-While Washington does not have a state income tax for individuals, the state imposed a capital gains tax for gains above $250,000 realized after January 1, 2022.
+Washington does not have a state income tax for individuals, however the state imposed a capital gains tax for gains above $250,000 realized after January 1, 2022, however this capital gains tax does not include gains subject to QSBS treatment.

 Federal QSBS Exclusions and State Tax Implications